The9 Stock Appears To Be Significantly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
-Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
-Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+It is always important to check the financial strength of a company before buying its stock.
+Investing in companies with poor financial strength have a higher risk of permanent loss.
+Looking at the cash-to-debt ratio and interest coverage is a great way to understand the financial strength of a company.
 The9 has a cash-to-debt ratio of 0.44, which is worse than 88% of the companies in Interactive Media industry.
-GuruFocus ranks the overall financial strength of The9 at 2 out of 10, which indicates that the financial strength of The9 is poor.
+The overall financial strength of The9 is 1 out of 10, which indicates that the financial strength of The9 is poor.
 This is the debt and cash of The9 over the past years:

-Companies that have been consistently profitable over the long term offer less risk for investors who may want to purchase shares.
-Higher profit margins usually dictate a better investment compared to a company with lower profit margins.
+It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
+A company with high profit margins is also typically a safer investment than one with low profit margins.
 The9 has been profitable 0 over the past 10 years.
 Over the past twelve months, the company had a revenue of $0.1 million and earnings of $34.363 a share.
 Its operating margin is -26322.29%, which ranks in the bottom 10% of the companies in Interactive Media industry.
-Overall, the profitability of The9 is ranked 1 out of 10, which indicates poor profitability.
+Overall, GuruFocus ranks the profitability of The9 at 1 out of 10, which indicates poor profitability.
 This is the revenue and net income of The9 over the past years:

-Growth is probably the most important factor in the valuation of a company.
-GuruFocus research has found that growth is closely correlated with the long term performance of a company's stock.
-The faster a company is growing, the more likely it is to be creating value for shareholders, especially if the growth is profitable.
-The 3-year average annual revenue growth rate of The9 is -88.9%, which ranks in the bottom 10% of the companies in Interactive Media industry.
-The 3-year average EBITDA growth rate is 58.7%, which ranks better than 86% of the companies in Interactive Media industry.
+One of the most important factors in the valuation of a company is growth.
+Long-term stock performance is closely correlated with growth according to GuruFocus research.
+Companies that grow faster create more value for shareholders, especially if that growth is profitable.
+The average annual revenue growth of The9 is -88.9%, which ranks in the bottom 10% of the companies in Interactive Media industry.
+The 3-year average EBITDA growth is 58.7%, which ranks better than 86% of the companies in Interactive Media industry.